 While the bread is cooling, whisk together powdered sugar with orange juice until well combined.

 Pour the glaze over the cake and allow it to dry.
 This bread is delicious without the addition of glaze on top but I think this frosting makes it extra special.

 Store orange bread covered in the refrigerator or freeze!

 This recipe makes two orange loaf cakes because I like one to eat and one to freeze for later.

-To freeze the orange bread, wrap it in foil first then place the loaf in a freezer bag for storage.
+To freeze, wrap it in foil first then place the loaf in a freezer bag for storage.
 It’ll keep well this way for a couple of months, but I usually eat my second loaf within a few weeks.

 Once my first loaf is gone, it’s hard to resist thawing that second cake.

 Often, a loaf of frozen orange bread is one of the things we take with us on family camping trips.
 It’ll thaw overnight and you can enjoy a home baked breakfast the next morning!

 - Zucchini Bread – reader favorite!